It turns out beauty is more than skin deep:

 Sidestep the Petrochemicals

 Used to make emollients for face cream or found in the form of coal tar for scalp-treatment shampoos, petroleum byproducts can be contaminated by cancer-containing impurities.
 A nonrenewable and environmentally unfriendly resource, petroleum barely belong in your car, let alone on your skin.
 Identify it on labels as petrolatum, mineral oil, and paraffin.
+All you need is me balm is an organic alternative to Elisabeth Arden 8 hour cream and Vaseline.
+All you need is me balm is 100% natural and 95% organic.

 Make Your Own Green Skin Care Treatments